thapaliya123/Generative-AI-With-Large-Language-Models/week2/README.md

 - As Discussed, FLAN-T5 is the Fine-tuned version of base T5 which is fine-tuned accross 473 datasets accross 146 task categories.
 - <img src='images/2.png' width='500'>

+    - `Datasets:` It is an original data source
+    - `Categories:` a single datasets can include   multiple task categoriesm
+    - `Task:` it's a unique <datset, task_category> pair.

 - Instructor highlighted `samsum` datasets that is used to train model to improve dialogue summarization capability.
 You can look below for example datset: